abhinavs/abhinavs.github.io/_posts/2011-06-23-what-is-your-good-name.md

 of Kannada on the streets of Bangalore.
 <br />
 <br />
-PS: "What is your good name" is literal hindi transalation of "Aapka shubh naam kya hai", a polite way of asking somebody's name in North India.
+PS: "What is your good name" is literal Hindi transalation of "Aapka shubh naam kya hai", a polite way of asking somebody's name in North India.